 3. Your Daughter Continually Asks for Money or Has Financial Problems

 Having a problem with addiction gets expensive FAST.
-Maintaining a habit can be very costly – especially on college campuses where dealers jack up the price for pills, pot, and other drugs.
-And, binge-drinking at bars or clubs can break the bank with a quickness.
+Maintaining a habit can be very costly – especially on college campuses where dealers raise the price for pills, marijuana, and other drugs.
+In Addition, binge-drinking at bars or clubs can break the bank very quickly.
 Because college students are generally inexperienced with managing money (and naïve about how quickly addiction can take over), they can wind up completely broke in the blink of an eye.
 They may use up funds dedicated for books and tuition to feed their addiction.

-If your daughter seems to be in dire financial straights on a consistent basis, she may be struggling with addiction while attending college.
+If your daughter seems to be in financial trouble on a consistent basis, she may be struggling with addiction while attending college.